patrickbwarren/transam-triton/EMULATOR.md

 data file (described in [TRIMCC.md](TRIMCC.md)]).

 #### Printer emulation

+This feature was added to Robin Stuart's emulator.
+The bit-banged output to port 6 bit 8 is captured and convert into ASCII characters, which are then printed to stdout.
+Since all error messages are written to `stderr`, printer output can be captured by redirecting `stdout` to a file, for example `./triton > printer_output.txt`.

 Close examination of the monitor code (`0104`-`0154`) shows just what is happening with the serial printer output, which turns out to be